senekor/rust-workshop/invitation.md

 ---

-I hope I'll see you at the workshop! 😃
+I hope to see you at the workshop! 😃